 The Quantitative Methods in Psychology Program is the only graduate psychology program in Ontario that trains students interested in the research, development and application of advanced quantitative methods for analyzing psychological and behavioral science data.
 Students are trained for research-based positions in academic, governmental, educational and commercial organizations.
 While studying quantitative methods, students also have the opportunity to conduct research in other substantive areas of psychology.

-Our faculty and students in the Social and Personality Area are involved in basic research in the following areas: attributions, emotions, personality traits and group behavior.
-In addition to basic research, applied research areas include: co-worker relations, road-rage, jury decision-making, and minority status.
+Our faculty and students in the Social and Personality Area are involved in basic research in the following areas: attributions, stereotypes, relationships, social abilities, emotions, personality traits, psychology and the law, culture, forgiveness, apologies, and group behavior.
+In addition to basic research, applied research areas include: co-worker relations, jury decision-making, sex lives, social abilities, and discrimination.
 In addition to courses, training in the area includes both research and applied practica in settings inside and outside of the University.

 *Accredited by the Canadian Psychological Association.